The Spider Woman: Plot

 Searching for evidence Holmes and Watson visit eminent arachnologist Matthew Ordway, who may have supplied the deadly creatures.
 Holmes soon realizes that the man he is speaking to is an impostor, but the man makes his escape.
 Searching the premises, Holmes finds the corpse of the real Ordway, as well as his journals, which allude to something or someone from Central Africa immune to the spider venom.
 This baffles Holmes until he finds the model skeleton of a child.
 However, Dr. Watson points out that the relation of the skull and the circumference of the chest prove it is not a child, and Holmes deduces that the Central African thing described in the journal is a pygmy.

 Holmes and Watson continue their investigations at a nearby fairground, where Holmes allows himself to fall into the clutches of Spedding and her gang.
 Bound and gagged, Holmes is tied behind a moving target in a shooting gallery, at which Inspector Lestrade and Watson take pot shots with a .22 rifle.
 However Holmes manages to escape, and Lestrade and the police arrest Spedding, her gang, and the pygmy.
-As an indication of respect for her intellect, Holmes tells Lestrade to spare Spedding the indignity of handcuffs, saying "she'll go quietly" (to which Spedding appreciatively smiles and thanks Holmes for).
+As an indication of respect for her intellect, Holmes tells Lestrade to spare Spedding the indignity of handcuffs, saying "she'll go quietly."
+Spedding appreciatively smiles and thanks Holmes as she is taken away.